Rapporteur reads a favorable opinion on the proposal that creates benefits in an election year | Policy

 The incorporation was a maneuver by Lira to speed up the payment of benefits, so that the second proposal did not need to go through, for example, the Constitution, Justice and Citizenship Committee (CCJ) of the Chamber.

-The purpose of the Biofuels PEC is to maintain a tax advantage and lower taxation of biofuels for a period of at least 20 years.
+The objective of the biofuels PEC is to maintain a tax advantage and lower taxation of biofuels for a period of at least 20 years.
 The measure is seen as a way to ensure the competitiveness of ethanol and other “clean” fuels in relation to fossil fuels.

 The text inserts in the Constitution the determination of a “favored tax regime” for these fuels.
 The rates that will guarantee the differentiation will be determined by means of a supplementary law that will be voted on at another time.

 With the amendment to the Constitution, the maintenance of the difference, in percentage terms, between the rates applicable to fossil fuels and biofuels is ensured.
-In other words, an eventual change in the rates will be accompanied by the tax change applied also to ethanol, in order to guarantee the advantage to the biofuel.
+In other words, an eventual change in the rates will be accompanied by a tax change also applied to ethanol, in order to guarantee the benefit to the biofuel.

 The text does not determine what that difference will be.
 This will be defined in a subsequent supplementary law.
 However, there is a forecast that the level equal to or higher than that of May 15, 2022 should be maintained.